Complementary and Holistic therapies.

 Radionics, as a healing modality was started by an American, Dr Albert Abrams, who discovered that under certain conditions a patient’s nervous system reacted to the energy fields of substances placed on the patient and resulted in a change of muscle tone when the patient’s abdominal wall was palpated.
 He found that the same substance would affect whole muscle groups.
 Dr Ruth Drown furthered Abram’s work by establishing the vibrational rates of healthy cells, organs and tissues.
 She found that by broadcasting the perfect vibrational rate to a sick person healing would occur.

-Early on in the 20th Century Dr Edward Bach, a Welshman who was one of the leading homoeopathic doctors at the London Homoeopathic Hospital was the first to realise the link between dis-ease and emotional imbalances.
+During the 20th Century many new holistic therapies emerged – Dr Edward Bach, a Welshman who was one of the leading homoeopathic doctors at the London Homoeopathic Hospital was the first to realise the link between dis-ease and emotional imbalances.
 Although the homoeopathic treatments offered at the hospital helped many patients to complete health, some patients returned again and again to the Hospital.

-It involves monitoring muscles through their range of movement and correcting any weaknesses detected.
+Kinesiology means “the study of movement”.
+As a treatment system, it involves testing muscles through their range of movement and correcting any weaknesses detected.
 Because muscles are linked to internal organs and to meridians in the Chinese model of medicine, disturbances in muscle function will flag up problems in internal function and energy flow round the body.Correcting this disturbance and so strengthening a weak muscle will improve energy flow in the related meridian and improve the function of the related organ.

 There are several types of Kinesiology and they vary mainly according to how corrections are carried out when a muscle is found to unlock when monitored.

 Dr. Jimmy Scott started developing the Health Kinesiology System of Bio-Energetic Kinesiology in 1978.
-Dr Jimmy Scott expanded on the procedures from Applied Kinesiology, Touch for Health and his knowledge and work as a Psychologist and nutritionist.
+He expanded on the procedures from Applied Kinesiology, Touch for Health and his knowledge and work as a Psychologist and nutritionist.
 Health Kinesiology continues to expand as Dr Scott, along with input from his HK tutors and clients worldwide, is constantly researching the most effective protocols to use to promote the client’s well-being and help them realise their full potential.

-The stresses that cause dis-ease in the physical, emotional or mental states of clients can be bio-energetic disturbed reactions to contact substances, toxic substances like heavy metals and solvents which the body is failing to eliminate, electro-magnetic fields, micro-organisms, the body’s misreading of its own bio-chemicals, and psychological factors such as worries, fears, or limiting assumptions and beliefs a person may have about themselves or other people.
+The stressors that cause dis-ease in the physical, emotional or mental states of clients can be bio-energetic disturbed reactions to contact substances, toxic substances like heavy metals and solvents which the body is failing to eliminate, electro-magnetic fields, micro-organisms, the body’s misreading of its own bio-chemicals, and psychological factors such as worries, fears, or limiting assumptions and beliefs a person may have about themselves or other people.